Set-Valued Control Functions: Model Prediction

 Representing the model's prediction in this way has several advantages.
 First, $\eY$ collects all outcome values given all \emph{observable exogenous} variables $(D,X,\eV)$ and latent variables $\eta$.
 It represents the prediction of an \emph{incomplete model} in the sense of \cite{jovanovic1989observable}.\footnote{\cite{jovanovic1989observable} characterizes an incomplete model by observed endogenous variables $y$, latent variables $\eta$, and a \emph{structure} $(\nu,\phi)$, where $\nu$ is the distribution of $\eta$, and $\phi$ is a relation such that $(y,\eta)\in\phi$.
 The observable exogenous variables are allowed to shift $\phi$.
 In our setting, $\phi$ corresponds to $gr(\eY)=\{(y,\eta):y\in \eY(\eta,d,x,\mathbf v ;\mu,F)\}$.
 The representation of $U$ in \eqref{eq:rosenblatt_rep} allows us to incorporate the structural parameter $(\mu,F)$ into the model's incomplete prediction ($\phi$ in \cite{jovanovic1989observable}), whereas the remaining randomness is captured by $\eta\sim U[0,1]^{d_U}$.} Following the partial identification literature, we systematically obtain sharp identifying restrictions in such models in the next section.
 Second, $\eY$ builds on an augmented outcome equation, which often helps derive closed-form bounds; e.g., see the discussion of the next paragraph.
 Finally, the framework can accommodate both continuous and discrete outcomes.
 We provide further details in Section \ref{sec:applications}.

-Assumption \ref{as:cf_dist} plays an important role in obtaining identifying restrictions for structural parameters via $\eY$.
-Each measurable selection of $\eY$ is represented by the \emph{augmented outcome equation} $Y=\mu(D,X,Q(\eta;X,V)),$ which involves two functions with different features: the structural function $\mu$ takes $D$ as its argument, while the adjustment term $Q$ excludes $D$ but accounts for $(X,V)$.
-This separation is possible due to Assumption \ref{as:cf_dist} and the representation of $U$ using $Q$.
-Since $Q$ does not depend on $D$, it facilitates recovering structural parameters from the equation $\mu(d,x,Q(\eta,x,v))$.
-For example, we may represent the potential outcome using the augmented outcome equation: $Y(d)=\mu(d,X,Q(\eta;X,V)).$ This allows us to express structural quantities such as the \emph{average conditional response} $E[Y(d)|X=x,V=v]$ by integrating out $\eta$
+\begin{remark} Assumption \ref{as:cf_dist} plays an important role in obtaining identifying restrictions for structural parameters via $\eY$.
+Each measurable selection of $\eY$ is represented by $Y=\mu(D,X,Q(\eta;X,V)),$ which separates the model into two components with distinct roles.
+The structural function $\mu$ captures the effect of the treatment $D$, while the adjustment term $Q$ depends only on $(X,V)$ and unobserved heterogeneity $\eta$, but not on $D$.
+This separation, made possible by Assumption \ref{as:cf_dist} and the representation of $U$ via $Q$, clarifies that variation in $D$ affects $Y$ solely through $\mu$ once $(X,V)$ are held fixed.
+In this sense, $Q$ acts as a control that isolates the structural effect of $D$.

+Since $Q$ does not depend on $D$, it also facilitates recovering structural parameters.
+For example, we may express structural quantities such as the \emph{average conditional response} $E[Y(d)|X=x,V=v]$ by integrating out $\eta$

-After characterizing the sharp identification region for $\theta$, we use this property to obtain bounds on various structural functions of interest (see Section \ref{ssec:functionals}).
+After characterizing the sharp identification region for $\theta$, we use this property to obtain bounds on various structural functions of interest (see Section \ref{ssec:functionals}). \end{remark}